jesababon/express-crud-hp/readme.md

 In the `students` model.
 Create a function that will return a promise to update the student information.

 In your `public` js file add an event listener to when the edit form is submitted.
 It should then get the values from each of the inputs and send a `PUT` request to `/students/:id` to edit the student's data.
 When the Ajax call is done, redirect the viewer to the student's show page.

-## BONUS

-- **Styling** As usual!
-Make it look pretty.
-- Add a sorting hat method so that when a new student is created they are randomly assigned to one of Hogwarts' four houses.
-(Where do you think this logic should go?
-Use your judgement).

 ## 🚀 Homework Submission:

 Homework is due by **11:00 Sunday April 15th**!
 Remember to work with each other and go to TAs when you need it.